MIN CHARGE: 4 ADULTS

 Walks, hikes, trails, and activities in the Giants Castle Game Reserve

 There are magnificently laid out day walks from all the major camps, the self-guided Giants Cup Hiking Trail and a fabulous wealth of rock art sites to rival any in the world.
 From a gentle amble along a self-guided trail or peacefully fly fishing in a river or dam, experiences extend to the rigors of rock-climbing for those with a taste for the high adventures of life.

-I highly recommend the half-hour gentle walk up to the main cave and the bushman museum (entrance fee applicable, payable at Giants Castle camp).
+I highly recommend the half-hour gentle walk up to the main cave and the bushman museum (entrance fee applicable, payable at the camp reception).
 A guided interpretation of the museum is available every hour on the hour between 09h00 and 15h00 and gives a fascinating insight into the lives of the Bushman (San) people.
 The Main Caves Bushman Museum is a half hour walk from the camp.

 There is a vulture hide which is now quite famous for often providing fantastic sightings in the winter months.